johnrodneybargayo/echo_cloud/README.md

 - **Responsive Design**: Ensures usability across various devices.

 ## Changelog

+### 2024-11-08
+- **Added User Authentication**: Integrated Google authentication allowing users to log in with their Google accounts.
+- **Role Management**: Admin users can now assign roles (admin, participant) to users upon login.
+- **Admin Panel Features**: Admins can now manage roles, reset the word cloud, and view submission statistics.
+- **Database Clear Functionality**: Added an option for admins to clear/reset the Firebase database through the admin panel.
+- **Loader State**: Introduced a loading spinner during data fetching or database reset operations to improve user experience.
+- **User Display Name Fix**: Ensured that the user’s full name from the Firebase database (`displayName`) is correctly displayed instead of a fallback 'User' name.

 ### 2024-10-31
 - Updated question manager layout to improve user experience.